-Figure 1 - Tether features
+Figure 3 - Tether features

-COMMENT: The above diagram shows the minimum and maximum length that must be observed and respected at all times during the races for Track and Road Events.
-The Call Room Judges will conduct the appropriate inspection and will ensure that the length of the tether complies with the above Rule 6.19 and Rule 6.20.
+COMMENT: The above Figure 3 shows the minimum and maximum length that must be observed and respected at all times during the races for Track and Road Events.
+The Call Room Judges will conduct the appropriate inspection and will ensure that the length of the tether complies with the above Rule 6.15.1 and Rule 6.15.4.

-Non-compliance on equipment
+6.16 Non-compliance on equipment

-21. At all IPC Games and IPC Competitions (see Part B - 3.1.2 (a) and (b)) an athlete shall be excluded from participation in any event in which his competition equipment (i.e., racing chairs, RaceRunning frames, throwing frames, prosthetic device(s), tethers and eye masks) is not compliant with the rules.

-In such circumstances, the Call Room Referee (or other appropriate referee) must issue the athlete with a yellow card and he shall be shown in the results as "DNS".
-A reference shall be made in the official results to the Rule that has been infringed (for example, DNS + YC 6.13).
+- 6.16.1 An athlete (and in the case of a relay, his team) may be excluded from participation in any event in which his competition equipment (i.e., racing chairs, RaceRunning frames, throwing frames, prosthetic device(s), helmets, tethers and eye masks) is not compliant with the rules.
+In such circumstances, the Call Room Referee (or other appropriate referee) must issue the athlete with a yellow card. - 6.16.2 If the athlete is able to make the necessary adjustments to ensure compliance with the rules or is able to obtain the missing equipment (e.g. borrowing a tether from the LOC), prior to the scheduled exit from the Call Room, he shall be permitted to compete.
+No event shall be delayed while an athlete makes adjustments to their equipment. - 6.16.3 If an athlete fails to comply with this Rule, then the athlete (and in the case of a relay, his team) will not be permitted to start the event and he (and in the case of a relay, his team) shall be shown in the results as "DNS".
+A reference shall be made in the official results to the Rule that has been infringed (for example, DNS + YC 6.12.2).
 In such circumstances, the athlete shall not be excluded from participation in further events of the competition under Rule 5.5.

-If the athlete's equipment is non-compliant for any subsequent event, then he shall also be excluded from that event.
-In such circumstances, the Call Room Referee (or other appropriate referee) shall show the athlete a second yellow card followed immediately by a red card and in such circumstances the athlete shall be excluded from participation in further events of the competition.

-The provisions of this Rule 6.21 relating to the issuing of a yellow card and/or red card by the appropriate Referee will also apply in circumstances where an athlete, having started or completed an event, is subsequently disqualified from that event for having competed using non-compliant equipment.
+- 6.16.4 If the athlete's equipment is non-compliant for any subsequent event, then he shall also be excluded from that event.
+In such circumstances, the Call Room Referee (or other appropriate referee) shall show the athlete a second yellow card followed immediately by a red card and in such circumstances the athlete shall be excluded from participation in further events of the competition. - 6.16.5 The provisions of this Rule 6.16 relating to the issuing of a yellow card and/or red card by the appropriate Referee will also apply in circumstances where an athlete, having started or completed an event, is subsequently disqualified from that event for having competed using non-compliant equipment.